-EDWARDSVILLE - Rick Lallish, program director of Water Pollution Control at the Environmental Resources Training Center (ERTC) at Southern Illinois University Edwardsville, has been nominated by the Illinois Association of Water Pollution Control Operators (IAWPCO) for its Outstanding Operator of the Year award.
+EDWARDSVILLE - Rick Lallish, program director of Water Pollution Control at the Environmental Resources Training Center (ERTC) at Southern Illinois University Edwardsville, has been named by the Illinois Association of Water Pollution Control Operators (IAWPCO) as its Outstanding Operator of the Year.
+Lallish received the honor during the IAWPCO's annual conference in mid-April, where he also was named the new IAWPCO President.

-Lallish is one of five nominees for the award to be presented during the IAWPCO's annual conference April 16-18, 2018.
 The Illinois Environmental Protection Agency's (IEPA) Division of Water Pollution Control, Field Operations Section nominated Lallish.
-Inspection teams comprised of IAWPCO representatives choose the winner.
+Inspection teams comprised of IAWPCO representatives chose the winner among a field of five nominees.

-The award emphasizes the relationship between adequate wastewater treatment and clean receiving waters, and to give public recognition and encouragement to those individuals who have operated their wastewater treatment facilities in an especially effective manner.
+The award emphasizes the relationship between adequate wastewater treatment and clean receiving waters and is presented as public recognition and encouragement for those individuals who have operated their wastewater treatment facilities in an especially effective manner.